tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 ### 6. Student Do: Plotting in Parallel (15 min)

-Students complete a bridge activity where they revisit a previously used dataset that was visualized using scatter plots.
-Students now visualize the data using a parallel coordinates plot.
+Now students will complete a bridge activity where they revisit a previously used dataset that was visualized using scatter plots.
+Students will visualize the data using a parallel coordinates plot.

-This will be the students' first time working with parallel coordinate plots.
-Instruct TAs to circulate to provide assistance.
-Encourage students who finish early to assist their classmates.
+This will be the first time students work with parallel coordinate plots.
+Ask TAs to circulate to provide assistance, and  encourage students who finish early to help their classmates.

 **Instructions:**